 - The Oni- horned demons, a cruel group of spirits that is said to originate in China, they are associated with famines and other evils and can steal the soul of humans

 The Japanese mythology also includes the story about the life of Buddha and other Buddhist deities.
-Many tales are about Amida, the ruler of a paradise also known as the pure land and Kannon, the protector of women in childbirth in childbirth and children.
+Many tales are about Amida, the ruler of a paradise.
+Another name he has is the pure land and Kannon, the protector of women in childbirth and children.
 Another crucial Buddhist figure is Jizo who saves souls from hell.

 After Izanami died, Izanami went on a journey to ‘the shadowy land of the dead’ (Yomi).
 He discovered that Yomi was not that different from the land above.
 The only difference was the eternal darkness.
 He was able to find Izanami, though the shadows hid her appearances well at first.
 However Izanami did not receive him well, she told him angrily that it was too late when he told her to follow him back to the land above.
 This is because she was now part of the world of the dead and had already eaten the food of the underworld.
 She eventually agreed to follow him after she had rested but instructed him not to come into her room.

 Unfortunately, Izanagi worried after a long wait, decided to look into the room.
 He discovered that his once beautiful wife was nothing more than a rotting form of flesh with maggots and foul creatures all over her body.
 Izanagi became frightened and started running to escape back to the land of the living.
-He was pursued by Izanami and the foul creatures but managed to escape.
+Izanami pursued him and the foul creatures but managed to escape.
 Izanami was furious with him for leaving her behind and promised to kill a thousand living people every day.
 Moreover, that was how death came into existence, through Izanami.

 Izanagi went to purify himself after his journey to Yomi and has he undressed, all the adornments he removed from his body turned into a deity as he dropped each to the ground.
 As he went into the water to wash, more gods came into being.
 The most important ones were Amaterasu (incarnation of the sun), Tsukuyomi (incarnation of the moon), Susanoo (incarnation of storms and the ruler of the sea).
 Izanagi divided the world, among the three gods.